-The classroom version (BCLE 2000) includes all instruction for 4.5 days, an opportunity to write the qualifying exam, continental breakfasts, lunch for 2 days and morning/afternoon breaks.
+The classroom version (BCLE 2000) includes all instruction for 4 days, an opportunity to write the qualifying exam is available online, continental breakfasts, lunch for 2 days and morning/afternoon breaks.
 Instructors present a case study exercise and other select exercises depending on the experience in the room.

 Audience: The BCLE-2000 and BCOE 2000 courses are designed for individuals on the path to, or with interest in becoming a DRI Certified Business Continuity Professional.
 It is based on the new DRI International Professional Practices for Business Continuity Practitioners.
 As the course works through the major elements of business continuity planning, it will give participants the tools to both; succeed in the field and, develop a robust program that will protect your organization.

 Classroom: 4 days; Unless specifically noted, the session traditionally runs 8:30 AM -5:00 PM.

 On-line: 30 days.

 DRIC Certification: Upon successfully completing the Qualifying Exam one may apply to DRI CANADA for professional certification.
 The ABCP certification fee is $200 and includes your first year of membership.
 A Certification Application Fee paid between Jan 1 and Jul 31 will cover the applicant's Membership and Administration Fee to Dec 31 of the current year; a Certification Application Fee paid between Aug 1 and Dec 31 will cover the applicant's Membership and Administration Fee to Dec 31 of the following year.

 While the course follows the DRI International BCLE 2000 course, American references in the materials have been replaced with Canadian equivalents.
 The modules in the course follow the 10 new Professional Practices: